-(a) Review its overall immigration policy and legislation with a view to bringing them in line with international human rights and humanitarian standards and strengthening the protection of migrants, asylum seekers and refugees and combatting negative stereotypes;

-(b) Enhance the effectiveness of the Unified Screening Mechanism and the quality of its decisions by rationalizing the threshold, improving legal counsel and interpretation services, raising awareness of claimants about the procedures and publishing the decision of the Torture Claims Appeal Board;

-(c) Take concrete measures to allow asylum seekers to work and to raise the level of humanitarian assistance to ensure an adequate standard of living, and to allow asylum-seeking children to access tertiary education.

-27. The Committee is concerned that Hong Kong, China's policy of dealing with asylum seekers appears to be based on the legal framework of administrative detention.
-In this context, it is particularly concerned about the broad powers of the Immigration Department to detain persons pending removal and during screening of non-refoulement claims and often for excessive periods of time, which have been further expanded through the amendments made to the Immigration Ordinance in 2021, and the decision to increase the capacity of immigration detention by converting the Tai Tam Gap Correctional Institution into an immigration detention centre.
-The Committee is also concerned about the limited procedural safeguards against arbitrary detention of asylum seekers, including judicial oversight and protection of individuals in vulnerable situations, provided for in the Immigration (Amendment) Ordinance 2021 (arts.
+- (a) Review its overall immigration policy and legislation with a view to bringing them into line with international human rights and humanitarian standards, strengthening the protection of migrants, asylum-seekers and refugees and combating negative stereotypes; - (b) Enhance the effectiveness of the Unified Screening Mechanism and the quality of decisions by rationalizing the threshold for granting protection, improving legal counsel and interpretation services, raising awareness among claimants about the procedures and publishing the decisions of the Torture Claims Appeal Board; - (c) Take concrete measures to allow asylum-seekers to work, raise the level of humanitarian assistance to ensure an adequate standard of living, and allow asylum-seeking children to access tertiary education. - 27.
+The Committee is concerned that the policy of Hong Kong, China, for dealing with asylum-seekers appears to be based on the legal framework of administrative detention.
+In this context, it is particularly concerned about the broad powers of the Immigration Department to detain persons pending removal and during screening of non-refoulement claims, often for excessive periods of time, and that these powers have been further expanded through amendments to the Immigration Ordinance in 2021, and about the decision to increase the capacity of immigration detention by converting the Tai Tam Gap Correctional Institution into an immigration detention centre.
+The Committee is also concerned about the limited procedural safeguards against the arbitrary detention of asylum-seekers, including judicial oversight and protection of individuals in vulnerable situations, provided for in the Immigration (Amendment) Ordinance 2021 (arts.
 7, 9, 12, 13, 14 and 24).

-(a) Avoid the administrative detention of asylum seekers and migrants, prioritizing non-custodial alternatives and ensuring that detention is used only as a measure of last resort and for the shortest possible period of time, and from separating migrant families;

-(b) Review the Immigration (Amendment) Ordinance 2021 with a view to bringing its immigration policy and legislation in line with international human rights and humanitarian standards and international best practice;

-(c) Strengthen the procedural safeguards against arbitrary detention, including judicial oversight and individual assessment of asylum seekers, particularly those in vulnerable situations.
+- (a) Avoid the administrative detention of asylum-seekers and migrants, prioritizing non-custodial alternatives and ensuring that detention is used only as a measure of last resort and for the shortest possible period of time, and avoid separating migrant families; - (b) Review the Immigration (Amendment) Ordinance 2021 with a view to bringing its immigration policy and legislation into line with international human rights and humanitarian standards and international best practices; - (c) Strengthen the procedural safeguards against arbitrary detention, including judicial oversight and individual assessment of asylum-seekers, particularly those in vulnerable situations.